-- Metal interior may be a turn-off to those who prefer the neutral taste of glass.
+- The metal interior may be a turn-off to those who prefer the neutral taste of glass.

-- Cleanup a little longer than a traditional French press.
+- Cleanup is a little longer than a traditional French press.

-Press Pot Tutorial – INeedCoffee tutorial on French press coffee.
+French Press Tutorial – INeedCoffee tutorial on French press coffee.

 Disclosure: INeedCoffee was sent this product at no cost, which did not affect its review.